Windy City Heat

-Windy City Heat is a made-for-TV reality film produced by Comedy Central.
-It first aired on October 12, 2003.
+Windy City Heat is a 2003 made-for-television comedy film directed by Bobcat Goldthwait that aired on Comedy Central.
+The film documents an elaborate, years-long prank in which aspiring performer Perry Caravello believes he is starring in a detective movie called Windy City Heat, while the production is in fact orchestrated to provoke his reactions on camera.
+Critics and retrospectives have described the project as a singular entry in prank-based comedy and a cult item that later found an audience on home video and online platforms.

 Background

-Perry Caravello is an aspiring celebrity and struggling comedian and actor who was "discovered" in 1992 by comedian Don Barris, the warmup comic for Jimmy Kimmel Live and The Man Show, during an open mic night audition at The Comedy Store in Westwood, Los Angeles, California.
+Perry Caravello is an aspiring celebrity and struggling comedian, actor, "skateboarder and snowboarder" who was "discovered" in 1992 by comedian Don Barris, the warmup comic for Jimmy Kimmel Live and The Man Show, during an open mic night audition at The Comedy Store in Westwood, Los Angeles, California.
 Barris offered Caravello a chance at stardom and, along with Tony Barbieri playing a perpetually stoned "Walter 'Mole' Molinski," befriended Caravello and has played pranks on him since 1995.
 Caravello's ongoing commitment to achieving this stardom, with the assistance and participation of Barris and Barbieri, is known as The Perry Project, which is noted with a title card at the beginning of the film.

 When performing as a trio, Caravello, Barris, and Mole are collectively known as "The Big 3."
 In a scene in Windy City Heat, Caravello cites an unnamed source referring to the group as "the Three Stooges of the new millennium".
 In the 1990s, the Big 3 prominently appeared on Simply Don the Public Access Program, a popular public-access television show in the Los Angeles area created and hosted by Barris.
 Kimmel later joined the show as an announcer.